trewqpoiuuy/On-The-Origin/Resources/ReadMe.txt

 		PlantIDGrab(int x, int y, int z, DimensionStruct DimInfo, vector<VectorStruct> ResourceVector) -
-		x: the x (0-length) coordinate of the space for the ID you want to return.
+		x: the x (0-length) coordinate of the vector you want to return.
-		y: the y (0-width) coordinate of the space for the ID you want to return.
+		y: the y (0-width) coordinate of the vector you want to return.
-		z: the z (0-depth) coordinate of the space for the ID you want to return.
+		z: the z (0-depth) coordinate of the vector you want to return.
 		DimInfo: contains dimensional information for ResourceVector, and allows the function to translate coordinates into a position.
 		ResourceVector: the vector containing the ID you want to return.
 		-
-		Output: string, the plantID at the specified coordinates in the specified vector.
-Returns void if no plantID exists.
+		Output: vector<string>, a vector containing the plantIDs at the specified coordinates in the specified vector.
+Returns void if there are no plantIDs.
 _______________________

 		PlantIDAssign(int x, int y, int z, DimensionStruct DimInfo, vector<VectorStruct>& ResourceVector, string plantID) -
-		x: the x (0-length) coordinate of the space for the ID you want to assign.
+		x: the x (0-length) coordinate of the vector for the ID you want to assign.
-		y: the y (0-width) coordinate of the space for the ID you want to assign.
+		y: the y (0-width) coordinate of the vector for the ID you want to assign.
-		z: the z (0-depth) coordinate of the space for the ID you want to assign.
+		z: the z (0-depth) coordinate of the vector for the ID you want to assign.
 		DimInfo: contains dimensional information for ResourceVector, and allows the function to translate coordinates into a position.
 		ResourceVector: the vector containing the ID you want to assign.
+		plantID: the string you want to assign as a plantID.
 		-
 		Output: void.
 		-
+		Note: this function adds the specified plantID to the specified location in the vector.
+_______________________

+		PlantIDRemove(int x, int y, int z, DimensionStruct DimInfo, vector<VectorStruct>& ResourceVector, string plantID) -
+		x: the x (0-length) coordinate of the vector for the ID you want to remove.
+		y: the y (0-width) coordinate of the vector for the ID you want to remove.
+		z: the z (0-depth) coordinate of the vector for the ID you want to remove.
+		DimInfo: contains dimensional information for ResourceVector, and allows the function to translate coordinates into a position.
+		ResourceVector: the vector containing the ID you want to assign.
+		plantID: the plantID you want to remove.
+		-
+		Output: void.
+		-
-		Note: this function assigns the specified plantID to the specified point in the vector.
+		Note: this function removes the specified plantID to the specified location in the vector.
 _______________________

 		PlantIDCheck(int x, int y, int z, DimensionStruct DimInfo, vector<VectorStruct> ResourceVector, string <plantID> (optional))